Bururik/kung_fu_kick/README.md

 #Kung_fu_kick
 ##WELCOME!!!
- - This module is a 'just in case' version of the famous Left Pad that broke node.js some time back
+-This module is a 'just in case' version of the famous Left Pad that broke node.js some time back
   -  This module has four arguments that are essential to the functionallity of the module.
 ##First Argument __the enemy__

 ##Second Argument __distance__